groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/nodejs-java/_index.en.md

 code_samples:
   enable: true
   title: "Code samples"
-  description: "Some use cases of typical GroupDocs.Comparison for Node.js via Java operations"
+  description: "Some use cases of typical GroupDocs.Comparison for Node.js operations"
   items:
     # code sample loop
     - title: "Comparing password-protected documents."
       content: |
-        To compare documents that are protected with a password, you need to specify it then loading the documents:
+        To compare documents that are [protected with a password](https://docs.groupdocs.com/comparison/nodejs-java/load-password-protected-documents/), you need to specify it then loading the documents:
-        {{< landing/code title="JavaScript">}}
+        {{< landing/code title="How to compare password-protected documents.">}}
         ```javascript {style=abap}

         import { Comparer, LoadOptions } from '@groupdocs/groupdocs.comparison'

-        // Instantiate Comparer
+        // Load the source document and specify its password
-        const comparer = new Comparer("source.doc", new LoadOptions("1234"));
+        const comparer = new Comparer("source.docx", new LoadOptions("1234"));

-        // Specify another file for comparison
+        // Load the target document and specify its password
-        comparer.add("target.doc", new LoadOptions("5678"));
+        comparer.add("target.docx", new LoadOptions("5678"));

         // Save comparison result to a specified file
-        comparer.compare("result.doc");
+        comparer.compare("result.docx");
         ```
         {{< /landing/code >}}
     # code sample loop
     - title: "Comparing multiple PDF documents."
       content: |
-        GroupDocs.Comparison allows you to compare more than two documents.
+        GroupDocs.Comparison allows you to [compare more than two documents](https://docs.groupdocs.com/comparison/nodejs-java/compare-multiple-documents/).
 The operation is almost the same as when comparing two files.
 You just need to add more target files to the `comparer` class.
-        {{< landing/code title="JavaScript">}}
+        {{< landing/code title="How to compare three or more documents.">}}
         ```javascript {style=abap}
         import { Comparer } from '@groupdocs/groupdocs.comparison'

-        // Instantiate Comparer
+        // Load the source document
         const comparer = new Comparer(source.pdf");

         // Specify the second file for comparison